 11.2.3 Media plane aspects

-The MC gateway UE forms the relay unit for the media plane between MC server and MC client using 3GPP transport resources on one hand and non-3GPP transport resources on the other hand.
-The media forwarding function relays the media traffic for unicast and multicast/broadcast between the 3GPP connectivity and non-3GPP connectivity following the media forwarding request controlled by the MC gateway UE server.
+The MC gateway UE forms the relay unit for the traffic including both the signaling plane and the media plane between MC server and MC client using 3GPP transport resources on one hand and non-3GPP transport resources on the other hand.
+The media forwarding function relays the traffic for unicast and multicast/broadcast between the 3GPP connectivity and non-3GPP connectivity following the media forwarding controlled by the MC gateway UE server.
 For the use of unicast media and multicast/broadcast media the corresponding reference points of the respective MC service applies.
-The corresponding media parameter applies between the respective service dependent media function and service dependent media distribution function.
+The media MC gateway UE media forwarding function forwards the identity authentication and service authorization traffic between the MC service client and the MC server without any traffic control to complete the identity authentication and service authorization.
+For the following traffic between the MC client and the MC server (e.g., affiliation, group call, floor control), the media MC gateway UE media forwarding function enforce the traffic control based on the allowed traffic filter from the MC server to forward or discard the packet.